http://www.my153miles.co.uk | FOLLOW STORY | LINKS | CALL 0845 061 3725 OR CLICK 2 CONTACT US

 Click the 'Get Involved' link in the 'Play Your Part' sidebar on the right of the screen or visit www.my153miles.co.uk and Register as a Participant.

-All participants in the 153 Mile Challenge
+participants in the 153 Mile Challenge will receive an introduction pack (including

-Listing to help you record your mileage and receive donations).
+a Collector Card and Sponsorship Listing to help you record your mileage and receive

 What do I need to know before I start?